Want to bulletproof your lower back while improving your other lifts? – Then, you need to perform the reverse hyperextension.

-Reverse hypers are one of the best ways to develop your posterior chain muscles, such as your glutes and hamstrings, but doing them requires specialist machinery that isn’t common for home gyms.
+Reverse hypers are one of the best ways to develop your posterior chain muscles, such as your glutes and hamstrings.
+It requires a reverse hyper extension machine that isn’t common for home gyms, the good news is this exercise can be easily modified.

 Even though reverse hyperextensions are brilliant for developing your posterior chain and preventing back injuries from occurring, it’s not always possible to perform the movement.